James Zachery

-James Zachery (August 27, 1958 – January 25, 1994) was an American football defensive lineman who played eight seasons in the Canadian Football League with the Montreal Alouettes, Montreal Concordes and Edmonton Eskimos.
-He was drafted by the New York Jets in the eleventh round of the 1980 NFL Draft.
-He played college football at Texas A&M University and attended Midland High School in Midland, Texas.
-Zachery was a member of the Edmonton Eskimos team that won the 75th Grey Cup.
-He was also a CFL West All-Star in 1986.
+James Ray Zachery (August 27, 1958 – January 25, 1994) was an American professional football defensive lineman who played eight seasons in the Canadian Football League (CFL) with the Montreal Alouettes, Montreal Concordes and Edmonton Eskimos.
+He was selected by the New York Jets in the eleventh round of the 1980 NFL draft.
+He played college football at Texas A&M University.
+Zachery was a member of the Eskimos team that won the 75th Grey Cup.

+Early life and college

+James Ray Zachery was born on August 27, 1958, in Midland, Texas.
+He attended Midland High School in Midland.

+Zachery was a member of the Texas A&M Aggies of Texas A&M University from 1976 to 1979 and was a three-year letterman from 1977 to 1799.

+Professional career

+Zachery was selected by the New York Jets in the 11th round, with the 290th overall pick, of the 1980 NFL draft.
+He was released by the Jets on September 1, 1980.

+He then played in 49 games for the Montreal Alouettes/Concordes of the Canadian Football League (CFL) from 1980 to 1984.

+Zachery signed with the Washington Redskins of the NFL in 1985.
+He was released on August 20, 1985.

+He played in 44 games for the Edmonton Eskimos of the CFL from 1985 to 1987.
+In 1986, he set a single-season CFL record with five blocked kicks and was also named a CFL West All-Star.
+The Eskimos won the 75th Grey Cup in 1987.
+Zachery recorded 37 sacks and seven blocked kicks during his CFL career.

+Death

 Zachery died on January 25, 1994, after he was the victim of a gang attack.
 17-year-old De-Vann Stewart was initially charged with Zachary's murder.
 Stewart was later sentenced to 20 years on a manslaughter conviction and a second defendant, Don Jackson, was convicted of aggravated assault and sentenced to 50 years in prison.